inscopix/isxcore/doc/source/specs/Trace.rst

   .. math::
     4 \cdot 7.2 \times 10^4 \mathrm{B} = 3 \times 10^5 \mathrm{B} \approx 300 \mathrm{KB}

   of storage space.
-At worst, we should only need to store 1000 neurons simultaneously, which would require
+  For one animal, we may need to store 1000 traces (corresponding to 1000 traces) simultaneously, which would require

   .. math::
-    3 \times 10^5 \mathrm{KB} \cdot 10^3 = 3 \times 10^8 \mathrm{KB} \approx 300 \mathrm{MB}
+    3 \times 10^2 \mathrm{KB} \cdot 10^3 = 3 \times 10^8 \mathrm{KB} \approx 300 \mathrm{MB}

   of storage space.

-Even if the 1 hour length or 20 Hz frame rate of this example is off by an order of magnitude, we can still expect to only consume around 3 GB of space, which is well contained by our recommended machine specifications.
+  At most, we should expect to store the neuron traces of 10 animals simultaneously, so we can expect to use about 3 GB of memory, which is well contained by our machine specification.

-- Need not support dynamical resizing.
+- Need not support modification of time grid.

-  This includes decreases and increases in size anywhere in the trace.
+  In general, this may require dynamic resizing of the data array, which seems unnecessary.
   I can't think of any case where this is required or would even be particularly convenient.
+  Similarly changing the start time or sampling rate does not seem to be required.

 - Need not support in-place resampling.